melgann/dse-project/README.md

 ### (A) Feature Engineering

 #### 1. Distance to Nearest Mall
-- Datasets: Street Coordinates (3), Shopping Malls (1)
-- Used `distHaversine` to find nearest mall for each street.

 #### 2. Rental Price
-- Dataset: Rental Prices (2)
-- No transformation applied.

 #### 3. Captive Catchment Score
 - **Population**: Mapped street to planning area using spatial join.